Ravi Inder Singh (industrialist)

-Sardar Ravi Inder Singh Dummna (born 23 March 1940) is an industrialist, former Speaker of the Punjab Vidhan Sabha and a five time M.L.A. from Morinda.
+Sardar Ravi Inder Singh Dummna (born 25 March 1940) is an industrialist, former Speaker of the Punjab Vidhan Sabha.
+He was elected five times as a Member of the Punjab Legislative Assembly from Morinda.
 He is an engineering graduate from I.I.T.
-Kharagpur & an M.B.A. from Harvard University.
+Kharagpur Later he was awarded the Master of Business Administration (MBA) degree (M.B.A.) from Harvard University.

-He is the grandson of Sardar Indra Singh ‒ the steel magnate and the son of Sardar Ajaib Singh.
+He is the grandson of Sardar Indra Singh ‒ the steel magnate, and the son of Sardar Ajaib Singh.
 Singh is the nephew of Sardar Baldev Singh ‒ the first Defence Minister of Independent India.
 Sardar Baldev Singh was a close confidant of Nehru and is still widely known as the wealthiest Sikh man.